United States

 Maine: Southern Coast

 Maine’s southern coast, defined as the approximately 60-mile stretch between Kittery and Portland, offers a wealth of opportunities for running.
 The area boasts some of the best beaches for running in New England, gorgeous coastal roads, and pretty, historic towns.
-In this guide to running on Maine’s southern coast, we’ve focused on some of the more popular spots near the water.
+This guide to running on Maine’s southern coast is focused on some of the more popular spots near the water.
 Some of our favorites:

 Beach Runs.
 Ogunquit Beach, Wells Beach, and Old Orchard Beach are all long, wide, flat, and have firm compact sand that’s great for running.